mrabukar/skyview/web/DEMO-README.md

 # Bubble Tea Palace — Frontend Demo (Skyview Coffee Ltd)

-Client-facing demo of the café management system.
-This is a **copy of the inventory frontend** running entirely on **mock data** — no backend, no database.
-Every screen works; nothing is saved permanently.
+Client-facing demo of the café management system, running entirely on **mock data** — no backend, no database.
+Every screen works; changes last until the page reloads.

+## Scope (per client decisions)

+Three record types, all per-branch, plus payroll:

+- **Daily Sales** — one sales total per branch per day.
+Managers enter their own branch; can only edit **today's** entry (older corrections are admin-only).
+- **Purchases** — supplies bought for a branch (free-text item + quantity +
+  unit price), with a **managed vendor list** (admin maintains it).
+Managers record for their own branch; admin for any branch.
+- **Expenses** — per branch or company-wide, by category.
+- **Payroll** — each user has a monthly salary.
+Admin clicks "Pay salaries — <month>" once per month; it creates a Salaries expense per staff member and **locks until the next month starts**.

+Removed from the app (out of scope): products/menu, categories, inventory, warehouse, distribute-to-branch, stock report, my stock, per-item sales.

+Profit = Sales − Purchases − Expenses (dashboard + Financial Summary).

 ## Run it